 - National Suicide Prevention Lifeline - 1-800-273-TALK (1-800-273-8255).

 University Counseling Services (appointments can be offered by phone)

-Sooners Helping Sooners (emergency financial support accepting requests to help with living expenses during the coming weeks)
+Sooners Helping Sooners (emergency financial support accepting requests to help with living expenses)

 Information about online Alcoholics Anonymous meetings is being collected in this shared document.

 Some locations have seen an increase in racism and xenophobia based on mistaken assumptions that the novel coronavirus can be attributed to particular groups of people.
 If you feel you are being treated unfairly, discriminated against, or harassed based on race, ethnicity, or national origin, contact the 24 Hour Reporting Hotline to report your experience.

 Discriminatory and harassing behaviors are against university policy and have no place in our community.
 If you observe such behaviors, please speak out against them and offer support to the individuals targeted.

 If you have a concern that you don’t feel able to address with faculty or staff in your academic unit, please contact Dr. Liz Karr, Associate Dean of the Graduate College.